Reemaalsharif/Saudi-Data-Internship-Readiness-Map/docs/technical_summary.md

 - `experience_category`
 - `role_category`

-These transformations improved consistency and supported deeper analysis.
+These transformations improved data consistency and supported deeper analysis.

 ---

 # 4. Exploratory Data Analysis

-Exploratory analysis was performed to understand the Saudi data job market.
+Exploratory analysis was performed to understand patterns in the Saudi data job market.

 The analysis included: